-As this is a daily task, it’s nice to schedule a 1h “meeting” to block everyone’s calendar so you can make sure developers won't need to skip this practice because of other meetings.
+As this is a daily task, it’s nice to schedule a one-hour “meeting” to block everyone’s calendar so you can make sure developers won't need to skip this practice because of other meetings.

 I hope these tips can help you and your team to implement or improve the code review process.

 Feel free to leave feedback or email me at email@example.com